FindMySchool LogoFindMySchool

 Best suited to families within or near Bishop Auckland seeking a comprehensive secondary education that balances academic aspiration with genuine pastoral care and extensive enrichment opportunities.
 The school is particularly effective for students who benefit from structured support, clear routines, and explicit teaching of broader skills beyond subject knowledge.
 For families where secondary-age children thrive in large, purposeful communities with strong safeguarding culture, this is a school worth careful consideration.

 Yes.
 Ofsted rated the school Good in February 2022 and confirmed this rating in April 2022.
-The school is the highest-performing school in Bishop Auckland for GCSE Progress measures across recent years, a significant achievement given the high proportion of disadvantaged pupils.
+Current GCSE indicators show Attainment 8 of 43.9 and Progress 8 of -0.21 in the 2024-25 / 2025 dataset, so the academic profile is more mixed than a simple local ranking claim would suggest.
 The atmosphere is calm and orderly.
 Pupils feel safe and are kept safe.
 Teaching is good.
 The curriculum is ambitious.

 King James I Academy was established in 1605 following a petition by Anne Swyfte of Durham to King James I. It is one of England's oldest continuously operating educational institutions.
 The Gothic Revival building dates to 1897.
 The school became the first secondary school in south-west Durham to achieve academy status.
 It was formerly known as King James I Community Arts College, reflecting its historical emphasis on creative provision.

 Applications for Year 7 entry are made through Durham County Council's coordinated secondary admissions process.
+Families should check the council's current secondary admissions timetable for the relevant application window, closing date and offer day before treating any dates as fixed.
 Admission is non-selective and open to all applicants, though the school has been consistently oversubscribed for the past seven years.
 Entry into Year 12 sixth form requires students to have achieved appropriate grades in GCSE examinations and to meet subject-specific entry criteria for their chosen qualifications.

 Students benefit from daily Enrichment periods providing choice across academic, sporting, creative, and vocational enrichment.
 The King James Choir performs at significant venues including Auckland Castle.
 Basketball facilities are available with training alongside Bishop Auckland Basketball Club (Darlington Storm partnership).
 Football and rugby pitches enable competitive and developmental play.
 Clubs include PROUD Book Club, Gusto Lingo Cooking Club, Maths Masterclass, and many others rotating across the year.

 The majority of Year 11 pupils progress to the school's sixth form if they meet entry criteria.
-The sixth form offers 26 A-level subjects plus vocational qualifications.
-In the 2023-24 cohort, 30% of leavers progressed to university, 8% began apprenticeships, 3% continued to further education colleges, and 33% entered employment.
-The school provides systematic careers guidance from Year 9.
+The sixth form combines A-level and vocational options, and the school provides systematic careers guidance from Year 9.
+Recent leaver destinations show a mixed pathway profile across university, apprenticeships, further education and employment.

 The school employs a large team of skilled support staff including a School Counsellor, Learning Support specialists, Student Support Workers, and an Attendance Officer.
 Reading intervention is systematic and targeted.
 Pupils eligible for free school meals (47% of intake) receive support accessing this entitlement.
 The school has obtained the International School Award, reflecting commitment to inclusive, culturally responsive education.
 While 47% of students qualify for free school meals and 25% have identified special educational needs, the school approaches this with professional optimism and targeted provision rather than deficit focus.